BenLauwens/ThinkJulia.jl/docs/src/chap09.md

 end
 ```

-Instead of a list of forbidden letters, we have a list of available letters.
+Instead of an array of forbidden letters, we have an array of available letters.
 If we find a letter in `word` that is not in `available`, we can return `false`.

 `usesall` is similar except that we reverse the role of the word and the string of letters: